Leave, absence & working arrangements

 All eligible employees have the right to ask that their employer consider their proposal for flexible working conditions.

 Employees should also note that, if their request is approved, it constitutes a permanent change in their contracted hours and there is no automatic right to revert back to full-time employment in the future.
+Part time staff who would like to revert to full time working are encouraged to discuss this with their Dean or Director of Service and any such requests will be considered carefully.

 Examples of potential Flexible Working arrangements: